imsh8165-spec/claude-zen-1/README.md

 ### 1. The `reasoning_content` cache and its stub fallback

-DeepSeek V4 is a reasoning model.
+MiMo v2.5 is a reasoning model.
 Replay an assistant turn without its original `reasoning_content` and the request is rejected:

 ```